aochagavia/quinn-workbench/readme.md

   according to `extra_delay_ratio`.
 - `link.extra_delay_ratio`: The ratio of packets that will have an extra delay applied, used to artificially introduce packet reordering (the value must be between 0 and 1).
-- `link.packet_duplication_ratio`: The ratio of packets that will be duplicated upon being sent, (the value must be between 0 and 1).
-- `link.packet_loss_ratio`: The ratio of packets that will be lost during transmission (the value must be between 0 and 1).
 - `link.congestion_event_ratio`: The ratio of packets that will be marked with a CE ECN codepoint (the value must be between 0 and 1).

+Next to links, nodes can be configured with the following parameters too:

+- `node.packet_duplication_ratio`: The ratio of packets that will be duplicated upon arrival to the node, (the value must be between 0 and 1).
+- `node.packet_loss_ratio`: The ratio of packets that will be lost upon arrival to the node (the value must be between 0 and 1).

 #### Network events config